sobolevn/git-secret/man/man1/git-secret-list.1.md

 ## DESCRIPTION
-`git-secret-list` prints all the currently added tracked files from the `.gitsecret/paths/mapping.cfg`.
+`git-secret-list` - prints the currently tracked secret files from `.gitsecret/paths/mapping.cfg`.

 (See [git-secret(7)](https://git-secret.io/git-secret) for information about renaming the .gitsecret folder using the `SECRETS_DIR` environment variable.